Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlSyncAgent.md

 State                       : Good
 ```

-This command gets information about all the Azure SQL Database Sync Agents assigned to an SQL Azure Server.
+This command gets information about all the Azure SQL Sync Agents assigned to an Azure SQL Server.

 ### Example 2: Get information about an Azure SQL Sync Agent
 ```